evaera/Aurora/README.md

   Reducer = function (self, values)
     -- `values` is an array containing the resolved value from every Aura that -- is providing this Effect.
-Here, we need to take all of these values and -- then *reduce* them down into a change we make into the world.
+Here, we need to take all of these values and -- then *reduce* them down into a single value.

     local walkSpeed = math.huge